dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/NEW_OPERATIONS_UNLOC_2025_01_20.md

 ## Summary
 Added 4 new Custom Procedure operations for accessing editor content and 1 new Automation module for unlocking studies.

+> **2025-12-10 Update:** The GetCurrentHeader/GetCurrentFindings/GetCurrentConclusion operations were retired from Radium.
+Existing procedures should switch to the built-in `CustomModuleProperties` values (via `Echo`) or other sources before re-running.
+Merge and UnlockStudy remain available.

 ## Features Implemented

 ### 1. GetCurrentHeader Operation